guillaume-acard/web-tech-tips/readme.md

 # Web Development Tips & Tricks

-This is a compilation of tips, tricks, tools and other things found over time that can help be a better at web developement.
+This is a compilation (in no specific order), of tips, tricks, tools and other things found over time that can help be better at web developement.
-Web evolves fast, so some things might already be outdated today!
+Web evolves fast, too fast maybe... so some things might already be outdated by the time you read it!
+Feel free to add your own to the list!

 Enjoy!